Device Clients

 Use Case

 You can use this method if you want to prevent "device sprawl" where you're making a separate device for every physical gadget that belongs to a single person, ie. your kid's devices (Johnny's phone, iPad, PC).
 You can just make a single Device - "johnny" and deploy a modified resolver on each of the devices.
-Then you can see analytics for all their devices as a sum, or look at individual stats.
+Then you can see Analytics for all their devices as a sum, or look at individual stats.
+You can also re-map an existing client to its own standalone Device, which enforces a unique Profile.